bycoffe/campfin-linker/README.md

     python link.py --table=new_table

-This second linkage shares the *individuals* table with the first linkage, so some records from the 2014 cycle may be linked to the dataset you just imported.
+This second linkage shares the *individuals* table with the first linkage, so some individuals from the 2014 cycle may now be linked to the dataset you just imported.

 Note that rather than creating a new table, you could also just append new records to the same *individual_contributions* table you used